×

 The accommodation on this Patagonia Photo Tour is double occupancy in shared bedrooms with two individual beds and a private bathroom.
 We also offer single occupancy rooms in all hotels on the trip for an extra $1,200.
 If you are interested in this, please let us know on the signup form below, since the single occupancy rooms are subject to availability.

-In Argentina, we are staying in top-rated hotels close to the best locations, where you can see marvelous views of the Patagonian Mountains.
+We are staying in top-rated hotels close to the best locations, where you can see marvelous views of the Patagonian Mountains, including the luxurious Rio Serrano Hotel & Spa, one of the best hotels in Patagonia:

-• In El Calafate we’ll stay in Hotel Kau Kaleshen, at a one-minute walk to the main street, where you can find shops and restaurants.
+• In El Calafate we’ll stay at Mabra Suites, a one-minute walk to the main street, where shops and restaurants are located

-• On the nights in El Chalten, we’ll stay in the Chalten Suites Hotel, the best hotel in town, where we’ll be able to rest after our photography sessions.
+• On our nights in El Chaltén, we’ll stay at Chalten Suites Hotel, the best hotel in town.
+Here, we’ll be able to rest after our hikes

-• Finally, in Torres del Paine, we’ll stay at Morrena Lodge; a beautiful rustic hotel, embedded in nature, right on the border of the national park.
+• Finally, in Torres del Paine, we’ll stay at Hotel Río Serrano, a beautiful rustic hotel, embedded in nature, right on the border of the national park and considered one of the best hotels in all Patagonia

 This is not a hiking photo tour; however, most of the locations require short walks on uneven terrain to reach the best views.